broccolijs/broccoli/README.md

 ## Security

-* Currently Broccoli binds to `0.0.0.0`, exposing your app to the world, unless you use a firewall.
-This is what Rails does, but it still seems like bad practice.

 * Do not run `broccoli serve` on a production server.
 While this is theoretically safe, it exposes a needlessly large amount of attack surface just for serving static assets.
 Instead, use `broccoli build` to precompile